-“While these facts can be factored into the investigation, we aren’t ruling out any motivations at this early level, whether they be political or criminal,” Gollschewski advised reporters in the Queensland Country capital of Brisbane.
-“Investigators can even take into account whether intellectual health or drug misuse elements are involved in this incident.”
+“While these facts can be factored into the investigation, we aren’t ruling out any motivations at this early level, whether political or criminal,” Gollschewski advised reporters in the Queensland Country capital of Brisbane.
+“Investigators can even consider whether intellectual health or drug misuse elements are involved in this incident.”
 The attack occurred Tuesday night at a hostel within Domestic Hill, south of Townsville in northern Queensland.
 A 21-yr-antique British girl was observed dead at the scene, and a 30-year-vintage British man changed into hospitalized in a vital situation.
 A local man turned into treated and released for injuries.
-A canine became additionally fatally wounded within the assault.
+A canine became additionally fatally wounded during the assault.

 Related Articles :